Cibao International Airport

 The air terminal mainly serves Dominicans residing in the United States, the Turks and Caicos Islands, and Puerto Rico, as well as Haitians residing in the Cibao Region.
-Recently many tourists and missionary workers are using Cibao Int'l as a gateway to the Dominican Republic.
+Recently many tourists and missionary workers are using Cibao International as a gateway to the Dominican Republic, with new routes to Spain and Colombia.

-JetBlue is the primary international operator, with up to twenty daily flights to New York–JFK, Newark, and Boston.
-The airline replaced flights from American Airlines, and some slots from other airlines flying to the United States of America.
+The airport contains Dominican Republic's busiest international route (STI-JFK), with over 1.051 million passengers every year as of 2023.
+JetBlue is the primary international operator, with up to twenty daily flights.
+The airport has a new terminal under construction expected to be inaugurated in mid-2026.

 History

 Plans for the construction of the airport were first proposed in 1969.
-The Cibao International Airport Corporation was created on March 29, 1978 with the cooperation of José Armando Bermúdez (president), Víctor Espaillat, Manuel Arsenio Ureña, Dr. José Augusto Imbert, Mario Cáceres and Ing.
+The Cibao International Airport Corporation was created on March 29, 1978, with the cooperation of José Armando Bermúdez (president), Víctor Espaillat, Manuel Arsenio Ureña, Dr. José Augusto Imbert, Mario Cáceres and Ing.
 Carlos S. Fondeur, who acquired the land necessary to build the new airport.

-The construction of the airport began on February 15, 2000 and was finished in 2002.
-The airport was inaugurated on March 18, 2002 with two direct flights to San Juan operated by American Eagle.
+The construction of the airport began on February 15, 2000, and was finished in 2002.
+The airport was inaugurated on March 18, 2002, with two direct flights to San Juan operated by American Eagle.

-In May 2002 Aeromar Líneas Aéreas Dominicanas made the first direct flight from Santiago to JFK Airport in New York.
+In May 2002, Aeromar Líneas Aéreas Dominicanas made the first direct flight from Santiago to JFK Airport in New York.
 Later that month American Airlines and North American Airlines began direct flights to New York, Miami, and San Juan.
 A few months later Continental Airlines began direct flights from Newark.
 This was followed by direct service by JetBlue Airways and Delta Air Lines, both from New York.

-Aeromar became Santiago as it secondary hub, after Las Américas International Airport.
+Aeromar initiated Santiago as its secondary hub, after Las Américas International Airport.

-In 2003 Aeromar Líneas Aéreas Dominicanas stopped their flights into Santiago after the airline stopped operations.
+In 2003, Aeromar Líneas Aéreas Dominicanas stopped their flights into Santiago after the airline ceased operations.

-By the end of 2005 the airport's operator began one of the biggest expansions for this airport.
-They expanded the custom hall and rebuilt the west and east side of the terminal.
+By the end of 2005, the airport's operator began one of the biggest expansions for this airport.
+They expanded the customs hall and rebuilt the west and east sides of the terminal.
 The terminal saw the addition of a second floor.
 This expansion was finalized in 2006.
 The runway's 400 m expansion is currently in folders, but there is no scheduled date to begin or conclude this expansion yet.

-In April 2008, Cibao International became the first airport in the country to exonerate fees for private planes, making it possible to increase tourism in the region.
+In April 2008, Cibao International became the first airport in the country to eliminate fees for private planes, making it possible to increase tourism in the region.